Caitlin Imray

 About me

 What does that look like?
 A supportive environment where you feel valued, understood, and empowered to explore your individualised needs.
 This might involve adjusting the temperature or lighting, doing outdoor therapy or using creative forms of expression.
-I listen and adapt to what you need to feel comfortable beginning our work together.
+I listen and adapt to what you need to feel comfortable in our work together.

 Training, qualifications & experience